Pembroke Center

 Please see individual grant descriptions and guidelines.
 Students with projects appropriate for more than one grant may apply for multiple grants, although it is unlikely a student would be awarded more than one.

 There is one grant cycle per academic year, and grant applications are accepted in the Fall semester only.
-Applications for the 2023-24 academic year will be due on Tuesday, October 10, 2023.
+Applications for the 2023-24 academic year were due on Tuesday, October 10, 2023.
+Applications will reopen in fall 2024.

 Important note for grants: The use of grant monies must comply with the most recent university travel restrictions due to COVID-19.
 Students should consult the Brown University policies and guidelines for current information.